 Angela has recently retired as a Director at the National Audit Office where she was responsible for value for money reports to Parliament on local government and housing, and earlier on education, skills, children’s services and the NHS.
 During her career she worked as a director and chief executive in the NHS.
 She was also seconded for three years to New Zealand’s Office of the Auditor-General to run their performance audit programme across government.

 Caroline worked in retail management and HR, before joining BEC/BTEC/Edexcel, now Pearson, for 31 years in roles including: recruitment allocation, training and management of all moderators; leading on developing BTEC Common Skills competences (precursor to Key Skills); leading on vocational qualification development across all sectors at all levels; managing the organisation’s NVQ portfolio, negotiating with Sector Skills Councils and funding agencies.
 During that time she also led, managed and developed individuals and teams of all sizes.
 She undertook process design and monitoring essential to ensure the quality and rigor of the curriculum and any work undertaken with regulators or government bodies.

-David was formerly Chairman of Skills for Growth (SfG) and, along with Ashley McCaul, led the negotiations for SfG to join LSEC.
+David was formerly Chairman of Skills for Growth and, along with Ashley McCaul, led the negotiations for Skills for Growth to join the College.
 He is an experienced senior executive and finance professional having previously been Chief Executive and Finance Director at The Hyde Group, a large South East London-based housing association, and Chief Operating Officer at Leonard Cheshire Disability, a major provider of services to disabled people.
 He is currently a Director in the Housing Consultancy at Savills specialising in strategic business development and corporate financial management.
 David is a Fellow of the Chartered Institute of Management Accountants and a Member of the Chartered Institute of Housing.